-Families are expected to provide their EFC through savings, current income, or financing opportunities.
+Graduate students are expected to provide their EFC through savings, current income, or financing opportunities.
 Loyola Marymount University uses the federal government’s formula to determine eligibility for federal, state need based institutional awards.

 Your financial need is the difference between the cost of attendance and your expected family contribution, which determines the maximum amount of need-based assistance you can receive from federal, state, university, and outside agency sources.
 LMU is not able to meet 100% of every student's need.

 LMU will, within federal, state, and university regulations, award you the maximum amount available from each funding source, without exceeding financial need.

 Federal funds are awarded based on the result of the federal formula and the availability of campus-based federal funds.

 State funds are awarded based on state-specified eligibility requirements such as GPA, family income, assets, and household size.

 LMU grant/endowment funds are awarded according to policies established by the university.